matomo-org/matomo/tests/README.screenshots.md

 To fix a broken build, follow these steps:

- * Go to the UI tests travis build: [https://travis-ci.org/piwik/piwik-ui-tests](https://travis-ci.org/piwik/piwik-ui-tests)
+ * Go to the Tests travis build: [https://travis-ci.org/piwik/piwik](https://travis-ci.org/piwik/piwik) and select the build containing `TEST_SUITE=UITests`
  * Find the build you are interested in.
 The UI tests build will be run for each commit in each branch, so if you're looking to resolve a specific failure, you'll have to find the build for the commit you've made.
  * In the build output, at the beginning of the test output, there will be a link to a image diff viewer.
 It will look something